Lauraine2112/Calgary-Weather-Data-Visualization-Project-/README.md

     - Scatter point plot

 Your software should also give the user flexibility in showing data for select months, and only showing max or min temperature.
-Figure 1 displays a sample of the finished project.
-Important note: Your completed project does NOT have to look exactly like the sample screenshots you see in this document.
-You can choose different colors/labeling styles.
-Feel free to be creative!

 ### The Data
-The data used for this project has been downloaded from the following source: https://calgary.weatherstats.ca/charts/precipitation-monthly.html and has been simplified for your project.
-Please download the “.csv” file called CalgaryWeather.csv from D2L to use for this project.
+The data used for this project has been downloaded from the following source: https://calgary.weatherstats.ca/charts/precipitation-monthly.html and has been simplified for this project.
+Please download the “.csv” file called CalgaryWeather.csv.

 ### Minimum Requirements
     - Interface requirements:
-        • Appropriate axis and labels for the graph and data (see Figure 1)
+        • Appropriate axis and labels for the graph and data
         • Options allowing the user to choose different types of plots
             o Bar chart
             o Scatter point plot